hyl/Sigma/README.md

 Description
 ============
 **Sigma** is an open source web chat, running on Node.js.
 It features private and anonymous chat, with a waiting list for partners.
 It is still under development, and has not been finished.
-So far, I have implemented connection, chat, picture messaging, disconnect &amp; partner allocation, and typing messages [BETA].
+So far, I have implemented connection, chat, picture messaging, disconnect &amp; partner allocation, typing messages and native notifications (Safari only, working on Chome).

 For more information please see the website at http://ovalbit.github.io/Sigma/